Skip to Content

 • What you need: car, organized tour

-Our second day trip from Auckland is a classic!
+Our next day trip from Auckland is a classic!
 Visiting Hobbiton is a bucket list activity and one of the best things to do in New Zealand.

 Most of you will be familiar with Hobbiton because of the famed Lord of the Rings movies.
 I must admit it’s the coolest movie set on the planet!
 So if you’re a fan it’s a must and if you’re not, well, I wrote an honest Hobbiton review for people like us!

-Tour recommendations: As mentioned earlier, after touring the Waitomo Caves, you can visit Hobbiton on your way back to Auckland via a short detour or book this combo tour which includes both Waitomo Caves and Hobbiton
+As mentioned earlier, after touring the Waitomo Caves, you can visit Hobbiton on your way back to Auckland via a short detour or book this combo tour which includes both Waitomo Caves and Hobbiton.
+Hobbiton and the Waitomo Caves are about an hour apart, so it’s a convenient way to visit both if you’re on a shorter Auckland itinerary.

 This 8-hour guided tour is a great option for those who only want to visit Hobbiton.
 It includes round-trip transport from Auckland CBD hotels and is also limited to just 11 guests, meaning you will have the full attention of your experienced guide.
+This is a huge perk because most of the tours are around 40 people, and it makes it feel a lot less personal.
 It includes an in-depth tour of the Hobbiton movie set as well as a drink at the Green Dragon Inn, built as part of the movie set.
-It costs $162 NZD per person, which I think is really reasonable!

 • Total Distance: 177 kilometers (110 miles), one-way